 Teaching approach: The course is based on a communicative approach so the learner will be encouraged to interact and participate actively during classes.
 It also aims to develop the student’s writing skills, terminology, listening and reading comprehension.
 Some grammatical subjects or structures may be revised when necessary.

 Course materials: The book Le Français juridique by Michel Soignet will be recommended for purchase and used as a base for the course.
 Other materials will be used including extracts of new legislation, judgements, contracts, written correspondence, press articles, etc. illustrating the course subjects.
 They will be discussed, analysed or translated in class.
 Internet, audio/video materials on political, economic and legal current affairs will also be used as a base for discussion.

 Student’s involvement: Students will be asked to participate actively during classes, to give their opinion about legal issues or legal current affairs, present arguments or make short presentations.
 Self-study and writing assignments between classes will also be recommended (summaries, analyses of court rulings, producing e-mails or formal letters).

 Certification: Students who wish to have their level certified at the end of the course will have the option of taking an exam: the DFP Professionnel Juridique Level B2 of the Paris Chamber of Commerce and Industry with two sessions each year: January and June.
 The Language Centre of the Institut Français in London is also an examination centre for this diploma.
 For more information about this option see http://www.francais.cci-paris-idf.fr/dfp-juridique-b2./

-For students with a B2/fluent level of French who wish to focus on expanding their vocabulary whilst improving their oral and written skills in administrative and commercial situations.
+For students with a B2/Fluent level of French who wish to develop and expand their Business French terminology and/or who are interested in discussing current business subjects whilst improving their oral and written skills.

-Teaching approach: the course will concentrate on the acquisition of specialist vocabulary and knowledge of the French working environment including:
+The course will concentrate on the acquisition of specialist vocabulary including: